Dash-Industry-Forum/Events/01-Events.inc.md

 An inband Event is inserted in the beginning of a Segment.
 Since each media segment has an earliest presentation time equal to (<var>AT</var>), <var>AT</var> of the Segment carrying the Event Message box can be considered as the location of that box on the media timeline.
 DASH Player has to fetch and parse the Segment before or at its <var>AT</var> (at <var>AT</var> when it's assumed that the decoding and rendering of the segment incurs practically zero delay).
 Therefore, the Event inserted in a Segment at its <var>AT</var> time will be ready to be processed and fetched no later than <var>AT</var> on the media timeline.

 The second timing parameter is Event Presentation/Start Time (<var>ST</var> ). <var>ST</var> is the moment in the media timeline that the Event becomes active.
-This value can be calculated using the parameters included in the DashEventMessageBox.
+This value can be calculated using the parameters included in Event Message box.

 The third parameter is Event Duration (<var>DU</var> ), the duration for which the Event is considered to be active. <var>DU</var>  is also signaled in the Event Message box using a specific value.

-## Dash Event message box format and event timing parameters ## {#emsg-format}
+## Event message box format and event timing parameters ## {#emsg-format}

-Table 1 shows the DASHEventMessageBox emsg box format defined in MPEG DASH:
+Table 1 shows the emsg box format in DASH:

 <figure class="table">
 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0 bgcolor="#DDDDDD"